Indigo Prophecy: Development and release

-Fahrenheit was developed by Quantic Dream.
+Indigo Prophecy was developed by Quantic Dream.
 Founder David Cage served as writer and director.
 Due to lack of support from initial publisher Vivendi Games, the role was turned over to Atari, adding to the budget.
 The game had originally been planned as an episodic title with twelve instalments and a team of writers, but Cage later abandoned the format.
 His intention was to make something that would satisfy ex- and non-gamers, expressing frustration with the industry's repetitive nature and focus on younger demographics.
 He saw story as the primary import and resolved that the narrative would be formed based on player choice.
 To maintain control of the pacing and quality in an ever-changing plot, he thought of it as a rubber band; "the player can stretch or deform the rubber band through his actions, but whatever he does the backbone of my story is always there".
 The American setting and classic archetypes were deliberately chosen for accessibility.
 The design document took him a year to finish, was composed of 2,000 pages, and required comprehensive directions to avoid any sudden alterations to the production.

-Fahrenheit entailed nearly eighty in-house employees, in addition to sixty stuntmen and actors who performed over twelve hours' worth of facial and motion capture animation, which they concluded in three months, and three hours of voice work.
+Indigo Prophecy entailed nearly eighty in-house employees, in addition to sixty stuntmen and actors who performed over twelve hours' worth of facial and motion capture animation, which they concluded in three months, and three hours of voice work.
 A blue colour filter, high dynamic range effects, and film grain were used to achieve the desired atmosphere.
 Early gameplay tests resulted in a thirty-per cent faster navigation, while some cut-scenes were removed or sped up.
 Cage decided to implement a gauge to more clearly represent a character's mental health.
 This system as well as the "game over" sequences were completed in two weeks.
 He then came up with a context-sensitive user interface where moving the analogue sticks could enable an unrestricted number of gestures.
 Cage appeared in the tutorial at the request of a Vivendi producer.
 The TV series 24 inspired the use of split screen in the game, both for its visual and interactive potential.
 The films Snake Eyes (1998), Seven (1995), Jacob's Ladder (1990), and Angel Heart (1987) influenced the story and characters; Fight Club (1999) and Dune (1984) made an impact on the voice-over.
 Composer Angelo Badalamenti recorded the score with a Canadian orchestra, supervised by Normand Corbeil.
 Badalamenti was told by the director to think of the soundtrack as though it were made for a movie.
 Corbeil worked on the project for a month and a half.
-Fahrenheit was released to manufacturing in early September 2005, after two years of development.
+Indigo Prophecy was released to manufacturing in early September 2005, after two years of development.